Omugulugwombashe: Battle of Omugulugwombashe

 Other guerrillas escaped but were detained in later years for their participation in the setup of the camp, for instance Lameck 'Kagwaanduka' Ithete who was arrested only in 1969.
 He served three years jail time in Pretoria for his involvement.

 After the battle, PLAN blamed spies in the region for betraying them.
 Sam Nujoma held a council in which he reportedly stated that "We made mistakes.
 We won't do that again".

 Commemorations

 In commemoration of this day, August 26 is a public holiday in Namibia.
 It is recognized by the United Nations as Namibia Day but Namibians refer to it as Heroes' Day.

 Omugulugwombashe today features one of Namibia's two state cemeteries, where national heroes are buried.
-It also contains a memorial shrine, inaugurated by Namibia's founding president Sam Nujoma, and a statue of the six soldiers leading the camp when the attacks started on August 26, inaugurated by Namibia's second president Hifikepunye Pohamba:
+The other state cemetery is the Heroes' Acre outside the capital Windhoek.
+Omugulugwombashe contains a memorial shrine, inaugurated by Namibia's founding president Sam Nujoma on 26 August 2013, and a statue of the six soldiers leading the camp when the attacks started on August 26, inaugurated by Namibia's second president Hifikepunye Pohamba on 21 May 2014.
+The six soldiers depicted in the statue are: